FIGO calls for reinstatement of funding for UNFPA following cuts to UK Government’s overseas aid budget

 UNFPA’s global programmes – including the UNFPA Supplies Partnership – increase the availability of contraceptives and dismantle barriers to services for women and girls.
 There are more than 217 million women in developing regions with an unmet need for contraception and family planning services.
 Meeting this need in its entirety would avert 67 million unintended pregnancies each year.
 But without the funding from the UK Government, UNFPA will be unable to prevent up to 250,000 maternal and child deaths, 14.6 million unintended pregnancies and 4.3 million unsafe abortions.

-FIGO position on issue
+FIGO position on the issue

 FIGO considers reproductive autonomy, including access to contraception and safe abortion services, to be a basic and non-negotiable human right.
 These rights are prerequisites for reproductive health.
 Making safe and effective contraceptive methods easily accessible results in fewer sexually transmitted infections, fewer unintended pregnancies, fewer women and girls dying in pregnancy and childbirth – including from unsafe abortions.